-Add a big data mapping to the Mapping task.
-A cluster workflow can include more than one mapping task.
+Add a data engineering mapping to the Mapping task.
+A cluster workflow can include more than one Mapping task.
 You can run some mappings on an existing cluster and you can run some mappings on a cluster that the workflow creates.
 You configure the mappings and Mapping tasks based on where you want to run the task.